adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

 This is the story of how a casual evening conversation over chai led to FarmPlus, a dairy-tech startup that won first place at the 2022 Hopkins New Venture Challenge and was subsequently incubated at the JHU Spark Incubator.
 It's about how a random idea turned into a real startup experience and all the things we learned along the way.

 _Disclaimer: This is definitely not a technical blog post.
-Think of this as my attempt to document something important that happened to me, somewhere between "dear diary" and "academic paper that puts people to sleep."
+Think of this as my attempt to document something important that happened to me, somewhere between "dear diary" and "academic paper that puts people to sleep.".
+I use "we" a lot more in this blog because altough I was responsible for building the tech, this was very much a team effort :)_

 ## The Backstory: The evening that started it all